Henry Gantt: Work, Wages, and Profits, 1916

-In his 1916 book "Work, Wages, and Profits" Gantt explicitly discusses scheduling, especially in the job shop environment.
+In his 1916 book Work, Wages, and Profits Gantt explicitly discusses scheduling, especially in the job shop environment.
 He proposes giving to the foreman each day an "order of work" that is an ordered list of jobs to be done that day.
 Moreover, he discusses the need to coordinate activities to avoid "interferences".
 However, he also warns that the most elegant schedules created by planning offices are useless if they are ignored, a situation that he observed.
+More generally, he addresses the value of applying scientific analysis to the study of work and labor to develop general laws that can lead to high levels of industrial efficiency.

 Organizing for Work, 1919

-In his 1919 book "Organizing for Work" Gantt gives two principles for his charts:
+In his 1919 book Organizing for Work Gantt gives two principles for his charts: